normal-account/AIDAMonitoring/README.md

 ```

 If you want to run AIDA benchmarks, you will need to place the `postgres_data.zip` archive at the root of the project directory.
 It's currently not in the repository because of its large size.

+Make && make install in pg_stat_statements, then add it in `shared_load_libraries` in the pg config.